 How can I order the photos taken of me?

 Only the designated photographer (Island Photography) will take your photo as you come across the stage.
 You will be captured being hooded, standing with Dean Morrison and posing near the NYU banner.
 Please do not stop the flow of the ceremony to take these photos; the photographers will capture you as you naturally progress from station to station.
 Because seconds matter in this effort to honor everyone in a timely manner, it is important for you to keep the line moving.
 To request complimentary proofs of these photos, click here.

 After I am hooded and have my photo taken, where do I go?

 You will return to the seating area where Aisle Directors will guide you to an available seat.
 It is likely that you may not return to the same seat you had before the processional.
 Please move purposefully and quickly.
 Any congestion on this end will impact other parts of the ceremony.
 Once seated, you will wait until the last person crosses the stage for closing remarks from Dean Morrison.

 Do we leave automatically after the last person has been hooded?

-You will exit through the same entrance you entered.
+You will exit through the same entrance you entered on Amsterdam Avenue (Robing Area).
 You can plan ahead to meet your guests on Broadway Avenue.

 What do we do with our academic attire?

-Your hood, cap and gown MUST BE RETURNED.
+Your gown, tam (cap) and hood MUST BE RETURNED.
 There will be collection boxes as you exit The Beacon Theatre.
-After you have taken photos with your family and guests please locate a drop-off box and return your robe, hood and tam.
+After you have taken photos with your family and guests please locate a drop-off box and return your gown, tam (cap), and hood.
 There will also be attire collection boxes in Vanderbilt Hall, Golding Lounge until 9:00 p.m. that day.
 Students who do not return their attire on May 21, 2015 will be responsible for shipping it at their own expense to:

 Where do they go and when should they arrive?